 Emails may show both a folder and a colored category

-Both behaviors are correct - just different systems.
+Both behaviors are correct – they're just different systems.

 Fyxer updates categories as context changes:

-You reply → To Respond becomes Awaiting Reply
+You reply → To do becomes To follow up

 This is how your inbox stays current without manual sorting.